 - Sharp curves, considered as 100m in rural areas and

 Bus stops with bus shelters would be provided at locations of settlements.
 Bus lay byes will be provided where ever the land is available.

 Truck laybyes primarily provide temporary resting place for the tired truck drivers along the highway.
 These will be segregated from the usual travel way of traffic on the highway.
-These are generally provided at areas/sections of freight activity and generally at 30km intervals.
+These Hire A Maid from Pickering are generally provided home cleaning across Canada.